smartsdk/smartsdk-recipes/recipes/data-management/quantumleap/readme.md

 or the corresponding section in
 [elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-gateway.html).

+In addition to those, you can also customise your deployment with the following environment variables:

+- `QL_VERSION`: The docker tag of the [Quantumleap image](https://hub.docker.com/r/smartsdk/quantumleap/)
+ you want to deploy.

 ### Deploy

 Now, we're ready to launch the stack with the name `ql`.